gcfrxbots/rxbot/README.md

 **Q:** Hotkeys don't work while I'm in certain programs!
 **A:** This is usually because the program is being run as admin, not much we can do there.
 If you want to try running the bot as admin, you must first edit **RUN.bat** and replace `Run.py` with the full file directory, [like this.](https://i.imgur.com/kcu4Grv.png) Then, right click **Run.bat** and select "Run as Administrator".

+**Q:** I'm receiving an error that begins with `Unhandled exception in thread started by <bound method SystemHotkey._nt_wait`
+**A:** This is caused by another program using the same hotkeys you have set in RXBot.
+Either close the program(s) with the shared hotkeys, or rebind them.

 **Q:** Is this bot purely for song requests?
 **A:** At the moment, yes.
 We do plan to add normal commands later on though, so stay tuned!